w3c/Guide/bp.md

-﻿# Recommendation Track Readiness
+﻿# Recommendation Track Readiness Best Practices

 ## Status
+Updated draft based on AC, AB, and GitHub comments

-Last updated on 2016/01/06
+Last updated on 2016/01/31

-NO OFFICIAL STATUS!
-Distributed to the W3C Advisory board for discussion

-## Purpose
+## Problem Statement

-This document lists criteria to consider when evaluating proposals to move specification work to the W3C Recommendation track.
-If offers guidelines that deserve consideration, but is not a checklist of required items in every proposal --meeting all the guidelines does not guarantee approval.
+The practices proposed in this document are intended to address some specific problems:

+1. W3C wastes resources by working on standardization efforts that end up going nowhere

+2. W3C tarnishes its credibility as a standards organization when publishing technical reports that have little relevance to the Web as it actually exists.

+3. The  Working Groups Process is not well suited to innovation of new ideas; the formal consensus process is most effective at "polishing" solid proposals to make them more clear, specific, and useful across users with different languages, cultures, and abilities.

+4. The REC track sometimes confers unwarranted legitimacy to proposals that do not have buy-in from the stakeholders needed get it to Recommendation and deployed on the real Web.

+## Overview of a Solution

+To address these problems, W3C should and encourage specifications to be incubated outside the formal process, and more tightly focus its formal standardization effors on specifications that are most likely to get consensus within the consortium and be used on the real Web.
+This document proposes to do that by offering a short list of criteria to consider when evaluating proposals to move specification work to the Recommendation track.
+That includes drafting the Deliverables section of a WG charter, but especially when publishing a FPWD.

+These are offered as  guidelines, not a checklist of required items in every proposal.
+Meeting all the guidelines will not guarantee Director approval of the charter or FPWD, nor will failing to meet some block approval. *The goal of this effort is to add more structure and predictability to Rec track decisions while allowing plenty of room for innovtion by
+WGs and judgment by the Director.*

-The target audience includes the Team and Director when evaluating proposals to create new Working Groups or rechartering existing Working Groups to put new work in scope, working group Chairs when determining whether to publish First Public Working Drafts of specs that are in a group's chartered scope, and by Advisory Committee representatives when reviewing charters and Proposed Recommendations.
+The target audience  for this document includes:
+- the Team and Director when evaluating proposals to create new Working Groups or rechartering existing Working Groups to put new work in scope;
+- working group Chairs  determining whether to publish First Public Working Drafts of specs that are in a group's chartered scope,
+- Advisory Committee representatives reviewing charters and Proposed Recommendations.

-It tries to strike a balance between two classes of criteria:
+This document attempts to strike a balance between two classes of criteria:
 - "aspirational" considerations such as whether the spec addresses an un-met need or expands the potential of the Web
 - "empirical" considerations such as whether drafts of the spec have momentum with implementers and early adopters